 When people go on vacation, they are mentally more relaxed, may have a few cocktails and not be as aware or responsible as they would be in their own home.
 Barbeques, stoves and hoses can be left on, it’s easy to forget to blow out candles, people get rowdy around the pool…..I think you get the point.

-At Einhorn Insurance, our California Vacation Rental policies cover:
+At Einhorn Insurance, our California Vacation Home Rental Insurance policies can cover:

 – Liability (including properties with swimming pools).